HWaymentSteele/NMR_scripts/README.md

 # Error analysis for CPMG data

 CPMG experiments often have duplicates performed at a few `ncyc` values.
-We find the best practice for estimating error to be to use
+We find the best practice for estimating error is to report

-max(error from duplicates, error from spectrum noise)
+`max(error from duplicates, error from spectrum noise)`

+These scripts were created to do this analysis using output from PINT.

 Workflow:

-1. Do processing in PINT using -noiseUncertainty flag to return error estimates from PINT that represent uncertainty
+1. Do processing in PINT using `-noiseUncertainty` flag in the integration commands to return error estimates from PINT that represent uncertainty.

--NB: The current PINT duplicate error processing uses pooled standard deviation across all sets of duplicates at the level of peak volumes / (intensities).
+NB: The current PINT duplicate error processing uses pooled standard deviation across all sets of duplicates at the level of peak volumes / (intensities).
 However, using pooled standard deviation assumes that the variance across each set of duplicates is the same, which is not necessarily the case.
+This script uses the [Mean Absolute Deviation](https://en.wikipedia.org/wiki/Average_absolute_deviation) to represent uncertainty.

+One more difference: PINT calculates uncertainty across duplicates _prior_ to calculating R_2,eff from I and I_0.
+This script estimates error across R_2,eff values _after_ calculating R_2,eff.

 2. Use `process_CPMG_err.py` or `process_CPMG_err.ipynb` to calculate uncertainties for R_2,eff using duplicates, determine whether uncertainty from noise or duplicates are greater, and plot.